-- High-resolution, well-lit digital photographs to document/validate species identification and to derive other information - Total body length (a proxy for age) and girth length (a proxy for nutritional conditions)
+- ☐ High-resolution, well-lit digital photographs to document/validate species identification and to derive other information - □ Total body length (a proxy for age) and girth length (a proxy for nutritional conditions)

-- calcification (a proxy for age)

-- Tissue samples for genetic, toxicological, histological, pathology, diet and other studies

-- □ Whole embryos, when present.
+- ☐ Teeth (for precise age determination), or alternatively the whole pectoral fin to detect degree of bone calcification (a proxy for age) - ☐ Tissue samples for genetic, toxicological, histological, pathology, diet and other studies - Stomach contents for diet studies and to determine e.g. the occurrence of ingested plastics - □ Whole embryos, when present.